Veterans Disability Lawyer in New Orleans, LA

 In this guide, we provide a basic overview of veterans disability and the process of applying for benefits.
 Before you begin, note that the application process can be daunting and challenging, and denials are not uncommon.
 Fortunately, there is help available.
 Our veterans disability attorneys in New Orleans will answer your questions about eligibility and help you pursue benefits.
 Call Ascend Disability Lawyers at 855-445-9787 for more information.

-What type of VA disability benefits do I qualify for?
+What type of VA disability benefits do I qualify for in New Orleans?

-The first step to getting VA disability benefits is identifying the type of benefits for which you qualify.
-Our va disability attorneys will evaluate your disability and other criteria to match you to the proper disability benefits program.
+The first step to getting veterans disability benefits is identifying the type of benefits for which you qualify.
+Our New Orleans VA disability attorneys will evaluate your disability and other criteria to match you to the proper disability benefits program.
 Three common VA disability programs are:

 Special Monthly Compensation (SMC) – Under special circumstances, veterans or their family members may be entitled to additional tax-free benefits referred to as SMC or aid and attendance.
 Veterans who need the aid and attendance of another person or who have a specific disability may qualify for SMC.